tweag/cybersourcery_demo_site/README.md

         pay.html.slim
   ```

-4. Test setup and feature specs
+4. Test setup and feature specs: these are relevant for the Cybersourcery Testing gem

   ```
   cybersourcery_proxy_custom.rb